 9) What could be the potential challenges arising out of the collaborative framework between OTT communication service providers and the licensed telecommunication service providers?
 How will it impact the aspects of net neutrality, consumer access and consumer choice etc.?
 What measures can be taken to address such challenges?
-Kindly provide a detailed response with justification.
+Kindly provide a detailed response with justification

-The practical challenge in applying the test is that there are several instances where OTTs are providing multiple services, thereby resulting in multiple functionalities which may or may not be substitutable to the services provided by a TSP, making it difficult to identify or isolate the core functionality and ancillary functions of OTTs.
-The Broadband India Forum has said that concerns raised over a lack of level-playing field for telecom service providers and OTT communication services overlook the fact that OTTs cannot acquire spectrum, own network, control infrastructure access and instead interconnect using public network.
+The TRAI consultation paper on regulatory mechanism for OTT communication services has sought comments on the challenges arising out of the collaborative framework between OTT communication service providers and licensed telecommunication service providers (TSPs), and its impact on net neutrality, consumer access and consumer choice.
+The practical challenge in applying the test is that there are several instances where OTTs are providing multiple services, thereby resulting in multiple functionalities which may or may not be substitutable to a service provided by a TSP, making it difficult to identify or isolate the core functionality and ancillary functions of OTTs.
+The Broadband India Forum has said that concerns raised over lack of a level-playing field for telecom service providers and over-the-top communication services overlook the fact that OTTs cannot acquire spectrum, own network, control infrastructure access and interconnect using public network.
+We recommended OTTs like Disney Hotstar, Zee5, Sony Liv, Jio Cinema etc. contents pricing should be common for all platforms and unified policy in terms of piracy and customer pricing.